 Whether you’re a keen mountain bike enthusiast, an avid road cyclist, or just a visitor looking to get active on some of our renowned leisurely cycle trails, you’ll find plenty to enjoy here in Nelson Tasman.

-Cycling is an integral part of Nelson Tasman’s culture, and it’s not uncommon to see groups of bikers perched up at Mapua Wharf in the afternoon sun, exploring our boutique vineyards, tearing it up at the mountain-bike parks or taking in the spectacular sights along our coastal roads.
-As one of six regions in the world graded Gold Ride status by the International Mountain Bicycling Assocation, key highlights in our extraordinary region include The Great Taste Trail and The Dun Mountain Trail.
+Cycling is an integral part of Nelson Tasman’s culture, and it’s not uncommon to see groups of bikers perched up at Mapua Wharf in the afternoon sun, exploring our boutique vineyards, tearing it up at the mountain bike parks, or taking in the spectacular sights along our coastal roads.
+As one of six regions in the world graded Gold Ride status by the International Mountain Bicycling Association, key highlights in our extraordinary region include The Great Taste Trail and The Coppermine Trail.

-Meanwhile, just a few minutes from Nelson City, the historic Dun Mountain Trail follows the path of New Zealand’s first railway route, making it one of the country’s most accessible alpine rides.
+Meanwhile, just a few minutes from Nelson City, The Coppermine Trail follows the path of New Zealand’s first railway route, making it one of the country’s most accessible alpine rides.
 Climbing to a height of 878m, the summit of the trail offers spectacular views over the stunning natural landscapes that Nelson Tasman is renowned for, before riders embark on a steep and challenging 10km descent to the Maitai Dam.

-Nelson Tasman is also home to a network of mountainbike parks, from those that backdrop the bustling city centre, to those further afield that backdrop the stunning Abel Tasman National Park.
+Nelson Tasman is also home to a network of mountain bike parks, from those that backdrop the bustling city centre, to those further afield like the Kaiteriteri Mountain Bike Park that backdrops the stunning Abel Tasman National Park.
 And that’s not all.
-With the Nelson Mountainbike Club one of the biggest in the world, plans to develop a range of new and exciting trails are well underway, and are set to take the mountain biking community by storm in the coming months.
+The Nelson Mountain Bike Club one of the biggest in the world, plans to develop a range of new and exciting trails are well underway, and are set to take the mountain biking community by storm in the coming months.